 Be prepared: spring in Yellowstone is different than spring in other locales; due to its high elevation Yellowstone can feel more like winter during this period.
 Daytime temperatures range from the 30s to the 60s, with lows at night in the teens to single digits.
 Snow is common, with accumulations of 12” in a 24-hour period possible.
 Yellowstone’s weather is highly unpredictable—especially in spring—so come equipped with plenty of warm layers.
 Add ski or snowshoe equipment to your list and you’ll soon discover a sparkling winter world accessible via the park-wide network of cross-country tracks.
-More about weather
+More about weather.

-Roads Close for Snowplowing and Open to Bicycles and Motor Vehicles
+Roads Close for Snowplowing

 Bicycling, walking, jogging, roller blades, roller skis and similar means of non-motorized public travel may be permitted beginning sometime in late March or early April between the West Entrance and Mammoth Hot Springs prior to these roads opening to motorized public travel.
 The first day of "spring bicycling" is never predetermined and is dependent on road conditions as determined by park staff.
 Read More

 Spring Roads Open to Traffic

-May 26: Beartooth Highway
+May 28: Beartooth Highway